 - Now fill the leg of the leg with a couple of jugs of water.

 - If you can not see the leak through the talc then give them a slight squeeze.

 - CHECK THIS OUT ON OUR YOUTUBE CHANNEL

 Another Method For Finding Leaks

 Now here is a simpler and quicker method.
-Now if your leak is around your knee or anywhere else above the foot part then try this.
-Simply go into a pitch-black room and shine a torch around the inside of your waders where you suspect the leaks are.
-You should have a rough idea because you would have a wet patch when you take your waders off.
+Now, if your leak is around your knee or anywhere else above the foot part, then try this.
+Go into a pitch-black room and shine a torch around the inside of your waders where you suspect the leaks are.
+It would be best to have a rough idea because you would have a wet patch when you take your waders off.
 These leaks can happen from kneeling on the rocks or even falling over.
 It’s even been known for bass to puncture waders when standing in the water.
-Those fins are super sharp
+Those fins are super sharp.

 Pencil Cases?
 Going Back To School?

 Yes, pencil cases are a great way to save space when you are lure fishing.
 This way, you can stay organised with your lures, keeping the hard lures in those lure boxes.
 With some lure vest, they have special pockets for lure boxes, and these pencil cases can fit in with them a treat.

 Pencil Cases: Best Tips And Tricks For Lure Fishing For Bass